-The NE Inventory view shows a tree structure of individual inventory objects (child objects).
-Object names and basic administrative and operational state information are displayed.
+Individual inventory objects (child objects) show object names and basic administrative and operational state information.
 The color of an inventory object indicates its state.

 Note: The inventory details available in NSP depend on the adaptors installed and managed NE configuration.